cecileung1208/Weather-Visualization-Dashboard/README.md

 ### Visualization Page

-*  Create a container that displays the images in a 2 by 2 view using bootstrap.
+*  Create a container that displays the images in a 2 by 2 view using bootstrap grid.
 *  The scatterplots include:
     * Latitude vs. Maximum Temperature
     * Latitude vs. Humidity